mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 Put yourself in the shoes of an Amazon infrastructure engineer in October 2005, a few years after the dot-com bubble, but before the cloud industry has really started.
 You know you have to do _something_ to handle the tsunami of traffic on the horizon: the last thing you want is for the site to be down, [millions of dollars of sales slipping by](https://www.independent.co.uk/news/business/amazon-down-internet-outage-sales-b1861737.html) as frustrated shoppers switch to another website.<sup>[[1]](#1-background)</sup>

-One way to handle the additional load is to buy more computers.
+One way to handle the additional load is to _buy more computers_.
 (There are indeed [stories of early Amazon engineers](https://open.spotify.com/episode/14LmWeOMRZysw2i2vYSOuw?si=ce630660e3b44461) preparing for the holidays by buying the most powerful servers they could find and crossing their fingers!)
 These extra servers should indeed handle the spike in traffic.
 But when the holiday buzz ends, that extra compute will end up sitting around unused until the next holiday season.<sup>[[2]](#2-background)</sup>

 The alternative would be to _rent_ compute somehow.
 Ideally, you'd be able to _scale up_ when you need the compute, then _scale down_ once you're done.
 You'd be able to **elastically** and **quickly** increase and decrease your resources to meet your immediate needs, rather than needing to guess ahead of time.

-Cloud computing is so ubiquitous today that the answer is simply

-Amazon Web Services set out to address needs like these in the fledgling internet.
+Amazon Web Services was born out of needs like these in the fledgling internet: dynamically accessing the compute resources you need, when you need them.
 We've [already covered]({{  site.baseurl  }}/AWS-Storage) one of their core early offerings: Amazon Simple Storage Service (S3), a catch-all Dropbox analogue for storing data.
 But Amazon's _very first_ offering was a compute service: Elastic Cloud Compute.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/ec2_landing.png" alt="AWS EC2 landing page">